karabaja4/racuni/README.md

 VAT will be applied automatically, if a Croatian company is detected as the buyer.
 This will be true:

-* if the buyer country is "Croatia" or "Hrvatska".
+* If the buyer country is "Croatia" or "Hrvatska".
-* if the buyer name contains "d.o.o".
+* If the buyer name contains "d.o.o".
-* if the buyer VAT number starts with "HR".
+* If the buyer VAT number starts with "HR".

+If Croatian company is detected as the buyer, a PDF417 barcode will be included to facilitate mobile payments by scanning the code.

+Read more about this on: [HUB 3A obrazac - specifikacija PDF417 barkoda](https://avacyn.radiance.hr/stuff/2DBK_EUR_Uputa_1.pdf)

 ### Validation and error handling